-But, please, do not skimp on the process described below – you shortcut it, and the dish loses some creaminess.
-It does take 20 minutes, but that time is a beautiful, meditative time where you can think your thoughts and stir your love into the rice.
+It is best not to skimp on the process described below – if shortcuts are taken, the dish loses some creaminess.
+It does take 20 minutes, but that time is quite a beautiful, meditative time where you can think your thoughts and stir your love into the rice.

 How to cook Basic Risotto